LOADING ...

 Coolibah

-in inland of the Australian continent.
+in inland parts of the continent.

 the tea a of eucalyptus.